A lot of people ask where I got my name Nemo James from so here is the spooky story behind the name.

 If that wasn’t spooky enough a few months later someone pointed out what Nemo spelt backwards.
 After that I wanted to know more about my grandfather as he died many years before I was born and was rarely talked about in my family, so I started interrogating my father and aunt.

 He was a very attractive man and there was always women chasing him although he was never interested as it would have been far too much effort to respond.
 When he first met my grandmother she was already engaged but she dumped her fiancé to marry him and spent the rest of their married life telling him what a big mistake she had made.
-He was infamous for his bad habits although the only two I have been able to ascertain is spitting into the fire (which he frequently missed) and always leaving his trouser fly open.
+He was infamous for his bad habits although my father could only tell me two of them.
+One was spitting into the fire (which he frequently missed) and the other was that he seemed to be incapable of closing his trouser fly.
 It is not surprised that eventually my grandmother kicked him out so his son Cyril built him a shed in the garden where he lived for years in the hope of my grandmother taking him back but she never did.

 Towards the end of his life he was fortunate in being offered a job by a rich Jewish man called Mr Dent who owned an extensive book collection and had an apartment above a dairy in the Strand, London.
 If anyone has information about this Mr Dent I would love to hear it.
-It was Nemo’s job to repair some books and make others appear older than they really were in return for living at the unoccupied apartment rent free.
+It was Nemo’s job to restore precious old books and make others appear older than they really were in return for living at the unoccupied apartment rent free.

 In 1937 Nemo died at age of 70 with the cause on the death certificate being bronchitis and pneumonia, no doubt caused by his chain smoking.
 Ironically the only family heirloom that has been handed down from him is a battered old cigarette case which still smells of tobacco.